boldflight/BibleConverter/test_EPUB/output/Job.md

 ## Chapter 5

+[1] “Call now!
+Is there anyone who will answer you?
 To which of the holy ones will you turn?
 [2] For wrath kills the foolish person, and anger slays the silly one.